Arvind-Chandrasekaran/Count-Ball-Bounces-Angle/README.md

 Computer Vision

-Program that counts the number of times a ball bounces after colliding with a wall.
+Program that counts the number of times a ball bounces after colliding with a wall - based on the angle it deviates.

 Libraries:
 1 OpenCV